 - All courses are all taught in English

 - The programme leads to a Master degree awarded by the University of Geneva in collaboration with the École polytechnique fédérale de Lausanne (EPFL)

 - The Master in Chemical Biology is a full-time one and a half-year structured programme

 - Bachelor degree holders in the sciences, especially chemistry, biology, biochemistry, biophysics or equivalent, wishing to orient their career toward chemical biology, whether in an academic or industrial setting.

-- Only above-average students are selected and students should receive permission by the NCCR Education Committee.
+- Students should receive permission by the NCCR Education Committee.

 Case 1: You haven’t studied at UNIGE before.

 - Admission form

 - NCCR Chemical Biology admission form.
 This application is directly evaluated by the NCCR Chemical Biology Educational Committee.